Anilroy30/Dev-FE/README.md

 - Get the feed and add the feed in the store
 - Build the user card on the feed
 - Edit Profile feature
-- Show test meassage on save of the profile
+- Show test message on save of the profile
+- New Page: see all my connections
+- New Page: see all my requests

 Body
     Navbar